 Configuration options refer to certain options within the MCU that are programmed into the device during the programming process.
 During the development process, these options are selected using the IDE software development tools.
-As these options are programmed into the devices using the hardware programming tools, once they are selected they cannot be changed later using the application program.All options must be defined for proper system function, the details of which are shown in the table.
+As these options are programmed into the device using the hardware programming tools, once they are selected they cannot be changed later using the application program.All options must be defined for proper system function, the details of which are shown in the table.

-Options

-hip Options

-EV chip selection: 0: EV for BX68R003 1: EV for BX66R003

--Shared Options

-RES pin reset function selection: 0: I/O port 1: RES pin

-otions

-LVR function selection: 0: Enable 1: Disable

-LVR voltage selection: 00: 1.9V 01: 2.1V 10: 3.15V 11: 4.2V
+No. Options I/O Pin-Sł nared Options 1 RES pin reset function selection: 0: Always I/O or other function 1: RES pin LVR Optio ons 2 LVR function selection: 0: Enable 1: Disable 3 LVR voltage selection: 00: 1.9V 01: 2.1V 10: 3.15V 11: 4.2V